tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 nixos-m1$ nix-build -A u-boot -o u-boot
 ```

-The `.macho` and `.bin` files with m1n1, the device trees, and U-Boot joined together are now in `u-boot/`.
+The `.bin` file with m1n1, the device trees, and U-Boot joined together is now in `u-boot/`.

 #### Kernel and Bootstrap Installer